 Yes, I hear you loud and clear.

-Not too long ago I ran into Kem at the airport, and I was speaking to him regarding an idea I had regarding recording my new album.
-With the digital world being so prominent a lot of artists have ditched live instrumental recordings however, I wanted to bring back that old-school flavor and record my album utilizing live instruments.
-I wanted the band to come to the studio and record with me.
+Kem and I spoke about an idea I had regarding recording my new album not too long ago at the airport.
+Many artists have ditched live instrumental recordings since the digital age has taken over, but I wanted to bring back that old-school flavor by recording my album using live instruments.
+I wanted the band to come into the studio and record with me.

 On my “Mood Swing” album, four of my songs were recorded with a live band in the studio.
 I had the entire band playing collectively like James Brown had his band record.
 To me, it felt better.
 When music feels good, it just feels good!
 You know when it feels good.
 So, I allowed the band to record in one room.
 Once they finished, I came in and recorded my vocals.

-So, I confided in Kem and told him that I was going to do this.
-Well, after he signed with Motown, he recorded an album utilizing live instruments.
-I would never say that he stole the idea from me because I don't know, but what I can say is that I did talk to him about the idea I had.
+So, I confided in Kem and told him I would do this.
+After signing with Motown, he recorded an album utilizing live instruments.
+I would never say he stole the idea from me because I don't know, but I can say that I did talk to him about the idea I had.
 And that's all I know.

 But I will say this; I admire what Kem is doing.
 It's what I want to do.
 I admire how he took that sound and made it work.
 I knew the industry was missing that sound.
 I could hear that because I listen to music every day.
 At that point, I knew I had to revamp what I was doing.
 Thus, I stuck with the idea of incorporating live instruments into my music,